 Force is defined as the push or pull experienced by the object because of another object.
-To apply force, minimum two objects need to be involved: one which exerts force and the other that experiences the force.
+To apply force, a minimum of two objects need to be involved: one which exerts force and the other that experiences the force.
 For example, sliding a book over the surface of the table.
 It is interesting to know that force can either act in the same direction or in opposite directions.
-When a force acts in the same direction, the net force is the sum of the magnitude of both the force.
-Whereas when a force acts in the opposite direction, the net force is the difference between the magnitude of both the forces.
-Following are the effects of force:
+When a force acts in the same direction, the net force is the sum of the magnitude of both forces.
+Whereas when a force acts in the opposite direction, the net force is the difference between the magnitude of both forces.
+The following are the effects of force:

 - Force can change the state of motion

 - Force can change the shape and size of an object

 - Force can change the direction of the moving object